dcdustin/Carbon.Documentation/docs/owners/features/minimal.md

 ## Differences

-Here's a list of all of the differences between regular Carbon builds and Minimal:
+Here's a list of all the differences between regular Carbon builds and Minimal:

 <table tabindex="0">
   <thead>